Bjournaux/SeaFreeze/README.md

 ## Important remarks
 ### Water representation
-The ices Gibbs parametrizations are optimized to be used with 'water1' Gibbs LBF from Bollengier et al. (2019), specially for phase equilibrium calculation.
+The ices' Gibbs parametrizations are optimized to be used with 'water1' Gibbs LBF from Bollengier et al. (2019), specially for phase equilibrium calculation.
 Using other water parametrization wil lead to incorect melting curves. 'water2' (Brown 2018) and 'water_IAPWS95' (IAPWS95) parametrization are provided for HP extention (up to 100 GPa) and comparison only.
 The authors recommend the use of 'water1' (Bollengier et al. 2019) for any application in the 200-355 K range and up to 2300 MPa.

 ### Range of validity
 SeaFreeze stability prediction is currently considered valid down to 130K, which correspond to the ice VI - ice XV transition.
 The ice Ih - II transition is potentially valid down to 73.4 K (ice Ih - ice XI transition).